-Are Boston and New York City Ready for AI Adoption?
+AI Adoption in Boston and New York City - iCorps

 Can AI adoption keep pace with the frenzied, sprawling image of an intelligent future?
 It depends on who you ask - and where you ask it.
 The Oliver Wyman Forum, a research hub specializing in economic and industry growth, tracked AI and automation initiatives in 105 cities around the globe.
 The success of these projects was determined with four metrics: vision and mindset, activation, asset base, and trajectory and development.
 And though Boston and New York placed 2nd for cities of their size, the Forum uncovered a striking commonality across locations: the persistent gap between expectation and execution.